 Divorce Papers or Certified Death Certificate are required if one or both of the applicants have been previously married.
 They must provide a copy of the court filed stamped with the judge's signature Divorce Judgment, Annulment papers or a Certified Death Certificate from their last marriage.
 If the marriage ended in divorce, it must be final for a minimum of six months whether the divorce was granted in Wisconsin or elsewhere.

 Name, address and phone number of the officiant performing your wedding ceremony is required.
-Non-Wisconsin resident marriage officiants require a letter of sponsorship.
-A
+Officiant must be at least 18 years old.

 "Neither our office nor the State Vital Records Office is able to confirm the legality of a religious officiant.
 If you have a question about the legality of the officiant you have chosen, you may want to seek legal counsel."